-Boy Scouts are going to build fires.
+Scouts BSA are going to build fires.
 That is pretty much a given.
 So they should be trained to use fire safely.
 This BSA certification provides a set of rules which can be used for training with Scouts.
-A pocket card is also available at your local Scout shop, to indicate that the Scout has […]
+A pocket card is also available at your local Scout shop, to indicate that the Scout has completed the training and agrees to the rules.

 Scouts should know how to dispose of water which has been used for cleaning dishes, which is also known as gray water.
 One easy way to strain dishwater is to use a plastic grocery bag.